shariq1989/cookbook/content/recipe/honey_baked_drumsticks.md

 #### INSTRUSTIONS

-1. Warm 2 tbsp of water in a small bowl and stir the miso paste until it completey dissolves.
+1. Warm 2 tbsp of water in a small bowl and stir the miso paste and 1 tsp of olive oil until the miso dissolves completely.
 2. Add the miso mixture to a Ziploc bag, along with the rest of the ingredients.
 Seal the bag and combine the ingredients.
 3. Add the drumsticks and seal the bag once again.
 Then, massage the marinade into the chicken.
 4. Place the bag in the refrigerator for at least 1 hour.
 For best result, marinate for at least 8 hours.
 5. Prepare a rimmed baking sheet with a wire rack and preheat the oven to 375 degrees.
-6. Arrange the drumsticks onto the wire rack.
-Bake for 20 minutes.
+6. Arrange the drumsticks onto the wire rack and bake for 20 minutes.
 Flip the drumsticks halfway and bake for another 20 minutes.
 7. If you prefer crispier skin the way we do, you can broil the chicken on high for 2-3 minutes.
 8. Allow the chicken to rest for about 5 minutes.
-Serve the drumsticks with a fresh salad, vegetables, rice, or try another sheet pan side like Ras El Hanout-spiced butternut squash and cook them both at the same time.
+Serve the drumsticks with a fresh salad, vegetables, rice, or try another sheet pan side like Ras El Hanout-spiced butternut squash and cook them simultaneously.

 ### ABOUT THE MEAL